Tribhanga Movie Review: With Kajol, Tanvi Azmi & Mithila Palkar, Renuka Shahane Tries To Overfill The Plate In A Very Limited Runtime

 Tribhanga Movie Review: Script Analysis

 Sisterhood is not a phenomenon, it is a reality.
 When a woman decides to tell stories of three other women from distinct generations, her gaze is that of a person telling just the story without judging them.
-Renuka Shahane, who makes her feature debut as a director & a writer, at the heart of it makes Tribhanga a tale about the importance of a family, about being a powerful voice in times when the gender was considered weaker.
+Renuka Shahane, who makes her Hindi feature debut as a director & a writer (she has the Marathi film Rita to her credit), at the heart of it makes Tribhanga a tale about the importance of a family, about being a powerful voice in times when the gender was considered weaker.

 To prove this, Shahane changes the power dynamics.
 Tribhanga spans from the ‘80s to the present day.
 Tanvi Azmi’s Nayan is a misfit to the era she is set in.
 She is a writer, strong-headed, not that all her ways are good or have good intentions, but everyone’s made of flaws.
 Kajol’s Anu is a generation ahead and takes some traits of her mother and is a women with voice and anger.
 Cut to Mithila Palkar’s Masha born in the present day.
 She is expected to have a combination of her mother and grandmom.
 But she is a contradiction.